• Skip to primary navigation

 • If you’re making the paste, chuck all the paste ingredients in a blender, and blitz until smooth.
 Alternatively, pound by hand in a pestle and mortar if you want the traditional experience.
 If the paste looks a bit dry and isn’t blending, add an extra splash of oil or water.

-4 green chillies, 4 green bird eye chillies, 6 kaffir lime leaves, 1 inch ginger, 1 inch galangal, 1 stick lemongrass, 2 shallots, 4 clove garlic, 1 tbsp cumin powder, 1 tbsp white miso, 3 tbsp groundnut oil
+4 green chillies, 4 green bird eye chillies, 6 kaffir lime leaves, 1 inch ginger, 1 inch galangal, 1 stick lemongrass, 2 shallots, 4 clove garlic, 1 tablespoon cumin powder, 1 tablespoon white miso, 3 tablespoon groundnut oil

 • Optional: once the tofu has been chopped into chunks, either air fry for 10 minutes until crispy or fry them in a frying pan until golden.
 Then set aside.
 You can also just use the tofu straight from the packet without browning it, we just like the added firmness when frying tofu.